ptesser/ngx-wordpress/README.md

 You could make a traditional commit following the syntax rules or use `npm run commit` that help you to construct the commit message in the right way.

+## Reminder

+In order to run the **playground** you need to build the library before run it: `ng build ng-wordpress-api --prod`.

+## Commands

+- `ng build ng-wordpress-api --prod`: build library
+- `npm run serve-playground`: trigger playground example starts on localhost
+- `publish-wp-api`: trigger library build and publish it to NPM